suraj101998/StockMarketIPO/README.md

 # Stock Market Forecast App

 This is a fully functional, responsice stock market dasboard web and mobile application using react and react native.
-It is an interactive platform for users to view and analyze real-time stock market data.
+It is an interactive platform for users to view and analyze upcoming IPO Calendar and the latest currency exchange rates.

 ## Features

-user Authentication: Login and Register functionality.
+1. user Authentication: Login and Register functionality.
+2. Upcoming IPO Data: Displays Upcoming IPOs using external APIs
+3. Currency Exchange Rates: Displays the latest currency rates using external APIs
+4. Customizable Dashboard: allow users to remove or rearrange IPOs
+5. search and filter: Functionality to search and sort IPOs
+6. Data Refresh: refresh the data on user request.
-Real-time Stock Data: Displays real-time data using external APIs Customizable Dashboard: allow users to remove or rearrange widgets search and filter: Functionality to search and sort stocks Mobile Responsiveness: seamless mobile experience using react native User setting: theme toggles- light or dark, notification settings- enable or disable Performance Optimization: Efficient state management and API calls.
+7. Mobile Responsiveness: seamless mobile experience using react native
+8. User setting: theme toggles- light or dark, notification settings- enable or disable
+9. Performance Optimization: Efficient state management and API calls.

 ## Getting Started